A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Beautiful Kollsvík beach

-I found some information about this rock on the website of Kollsvík.
-It is called Strýtusteinn or Peaked rock, located in Brunnsbrekka slope.
+I found some information about this rock on Kollsvík's website.
+It is called Strýtusteinn, or Peaked rock, and is located on the Brunnsbrekka slope.
 It is believed to be the dwellings of the hidden people of Iceland.

 Strýtusteinn rock - dwellings of the hidden people